 - 2011 Awards Recipients

 - 2010 Awards Recipients

 Our online scrapbook includes stories, photos, and videos of previous Innovations in Alzheimer’s Disease Caregiving Legacy Awards winners from 2008 to 2017.

-You can also learn about our 2018 and 2020 winners in our online scrapbook honoring them.
+You can also learn about our winners from 2018 through 2021 in our online scrapbook honoring them.